 Do I have a right to a court-appointed attorney?

-The Sixth Amendment to the U.S. Constitution guaranties the right to have an attorney for criminal prosecutions.
+The Sixth Amendment to the U.S. Constitution guaranties the right to have a lawyer for criminal prosecutions.
 This right is so critical that in 1963, in the case of Gideon v.
-Wainwright the Supreme Court established that criminal defendants unable to afford an attorney have a right to free legal representation when they face possible imprisonment from conviction.
+Wainwright the Supreme Court established that criminal defendants unable to afford a lawyer have a right to free legal representation when they face possible imprisonment from conviction.
 This article explains some of the specific guarantees and protections provided by this law as well as some of its limitations.
 First, let’s cover what is protected under the Sixth Amendment and when.